AnubhavUjjawal/chowhound/README.md

 ### How it all fits in:
 - Our data fetching services, example: `DiscourseScraper` are composed with an implementation of `IngestionWriter` interface.
 That allows them the flexibility to switch Ingestion Writers if needed, without changing their own code, as well as code reuse.
-- If our DataFetchingServices use an `IngestionWriter` (for example, see [`SimpleHttpIngestionWriter`](./pkg/ingestion/simple-http-ingestion.go)) which sends data to an `Ingestor`, then the ingestor recieves the data, handles it appropriately and then sends it to its own `IngestionWriter`.
-That `IngestionWriter`, depending on the concrete implementation can choose to save the data to a database / forward it to another ingestor based on custom logic / drop the data.
+- If our DataFetchingServices use an `IngestionWriter` (for example, see [`SimpleHttpIngestionWriter`](./pkg/ingestion/simple-http-ingestion.go)) which sends data to an `Ingestor`, which receives it, handles it appropriately and then sends it to its own `IngestionWriter`.
+That `IngestionWriter`, depending on the concrete implementation can choose to save the data to a database / forward it to another ingestor based on custom logic.
 - Suppose we add another Ingestor, which uses GRPC, then we just need to create concrete implementions `GRPCIngestionWriter` and `GRPCIngestor`, and we can switch them out with other implementations.
 - This way, we have abstracted out the communication, allowing us to focus on core logic of "Data fetching", "Data enrichment" etc.